Entity-Level

 No sustainable investment objective

-• Social: staff wellbeing, fair working conditions, health and safety, supply chain and human rights, product integrity, safety and quality, community impact
+• Social: staff wellbeing, fair working conditions, health and safety, supply chain and human rights, product integrity, safety and quality, community impact, diversity, and equal opportunity;

-• Governance: business ethics, anti-corruption and anti-bribery, code of conduct, board and management structure, internal controls, governance in supply chain, data protection, stakeholder engagement and reporting
+• Governance: business ethics, anti-corruption and anti-bribery, code of conduct, board and management structure, internal controls, governance in supply chain, data protection, stakeholder engagement and r

 By means of a materiality analysis, ESG aspects that are of particular importance for the investment are identified and taken into consideration when determining ESG risks and opportunities.